 Product information management solves a lot of multi-store Shopify challenges that arise.
 Trying to handle the design and implementation of multiple stores is no easy feat.
 Not to mention the need to organize products and their attributed data to each store.
 Enter a tool like PIM, and you can keep all product data and export channels in one place.
 With a PIM system, businesses no longer need to hop around between systems, teams, and communication methods.

 In this article, we discuss the benefits of opening more than one store.
 More critically, we’ll go in-depth about the specific challenges that arise when it comes to having a multi-store enterprise.
-Alongside that, though, there are ways in which PIM can solve those challenges to help increase your revenue all around.
+Alongside that, though, there are ways in which PIM software can solve those challenges to help increase your revenue all around.

-Why utilize a multi-store Shopify operation?
+Why utilize a multiple Shopify store operation?

 If you have yet to open more stores, you might be considering it because – despite the challenges – a multi-store Shopify operation has a pretty convincing rationale behind it.